-Step 4.
-Identify the provisional SNS Index
+Step 4: Identify the provisional SNS Index

 Tables 3.15 (low rainfall), 3.16 (moderate rainfall) and 3.17 (high rainfall) should be used where the field has not been in grass within the past three years.
+Select one of these tables according to rainfall for the season.
 Take account of the footnotes to the tables.